hauntd/youdate-docs/docs/installation.md

     `https://youdate.local/admin`.

     **Mailer transport** - method to deliver mails.
 SMTP is recommended (see screenshot).
-In case when SMTP or Sendmail are failing to deliver e-mails, try `Mail transport`.
+In case when SMTP or Sendmail are failing to deliver e-mails, try `PHP Mail transport`.

     **Facebook App ID and Secret** - required for Facebook Login.
 Visit <a href="https://developers.facebook.com/">developers.facebook.com</a>, follow the manuals, create an app and get the credentials.
     URI for OAuth redirection should be like this: